ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

   - You can also look at the network settings received by your Windows 10 VM, which at this point are from VMware's internal router.
 * Use `cis527.cs.ksu.edu` as the domain name.
 * For the dynamic IP range, use IPs ending in 100-250 in your network.
-* For DNS servers, enter the IP address of your Ubuntu 18.04 VM labelled **Server** ending in 41.
+* For DNS servers, enter the IP address of your Ubuntu 18.04 VM labelled **SERVER** ending in 41.
 This will direct all DCHP clients to use the DNS server configured in Task 3.
   - Alternatively, for testing if your DNS server is not working properly, you can use one of the other DNS options given above in Task 2.
 However, you must be using the DNS server from Task 3 when graded for full credit.

 {{% notice tip %}}